Resumé

 EDUCATION

 Graduated from Edgewood High School in 1967, a math-science major, valedictorian of a class of 368 students.
 I started college at Cal State Los Angeles while still in high school and continued after graduation at Cal Poly, Pomona, majoring in aerospace engineering and mathematics before switching to psychology and philosophy.
 At San Jose State I came within a semester of bachelor's degrees in psychology and philosophy.
-Most semesters I received straight A's but it was college and I did a little goofing off.
+Most semesters I received straight As but it was college and I did a little goofing off.
 I took only one semester of architecture, under Richard Neutra at Cal Poly.
 From 1971 on I considered college the slowest way to learn and left to pursue private studies.
+I did return to audit classes in Buddhism at the University of Hawaii, and Cetology at UC Santa Cruz.

 INTERESTS

-Anthropology, philology, neuro- and evolutionary psychology, ecology, cetology, political science, Chinese and Hermetic philosophy, photography, radio (former FM DJ), white water rafting.
+Anthropology, philology, neuro- and evolutionary psychology, ecology, cetology, political science, Chinese and Hermetic philosophy, photography, radio (former FM DJ), and white water rafting (retired).